Unity-Technologies/com.unity.webrtc/Documentation~/tutorial.md

 }
 ```

-### Receiving Messages
+### Receiving messages

-When a message is received, the callback registered to `OnMessage` is called. `byte[]` type messages can be received, and when treated like character strings they are converted as shown below.
+When a message is received, the callback registered to [`OnMessage`](../api/Unity.WebRTC.RTCDataChannel.html#Unity_WebRTC_RTCDataChannel_OnMessage) is called. `byte[]` type messages can be received, and when treated like character strings they are converted as shown below.

 ```csharp
 void HandleReceiveMessage(byte[] bytes)